By Carli Friedman, CQL Director of Research

 The purpose of this study conducted by CQL | The Council on Quality and Leadership was to determine factors that increased or decreased the likelihood of people with disabilities being paid fair wages (getting a wage that is at or above minimum wage).
 To do so, we analyzed Personal Outcome Measures® data from approximately 1,500 people with disabilities.

 Findings revealed only about half of people with disabilities in our study (54%) received fair wages.
 However, organizational supports played a big role in facilitating fair wages (see figure).
-For example, when organizations supported people’s desires for pursing specific work or career options, people with disabilities were 3.11 times more likely to have fair wages than when organizational supports were not in place.
+For example, when organizations supported people’s desires for pursing specific work or career options, people with disabilities were 3.11 times more likely to have fair wages compared to when organizational supports were not in place.

 Organizational Supports and the Odds of Fair Wages